View trusted insights from KidsHealth.org, the No. 1 most-viewed health site for children, created by the experts at Nemours.

-Premature babies receiving neonatal intensive care are particularly at risk for sepsis because their immune systems are more underdeveloped than other babies'.
-And they usually undergo invasive procedures involving long-term intravenous (IV) lines, various catheters or tubes, and breathing through a tube attached to a ventilator.
-The incisions an infant gets during the placement of catheters or other tubes can provide a path for bacteria, some of which normally live on the skin's surface, to get inside the baby's body and cause an infection.
+- Premature babies in the neonatal intensive care unit (NICU) are particularly at risk for sepsis because their immune systems are not as developed as other babies'.
+Also, their care usually involves IV lines, catheters, and tubes.
+The incisions made when these are placed can provide a path for bacteria, some of which normally live on the skin's surface, to get inside the baby's body and cause an infection.

 In some cases of sepsis in newborns, bacteria enter the baby's body from the mother during pregnancy, labor, or delivery.
-Some pregnancy complications that can increase the risk of sepsis for a newborn include:
+Pregnancy complications that can increase a newborn's risk of sepsis include: